ludovicm67/media-tools/packages/webm-tools/README.md

   - `resetDecoder`: reset the decoder state
   - `decode`: decode an EBML element
   - `displayDecodedElements`: display the decoded elements using `console.log`
+- `fix`: the function to use to fix a chunk by using the previous one

 ## How the chunks are fixed